-There was an instantaneous connection despite the fact that neither of us were looking for a relationship at that point in time.
+There was an instantaneous connection even though neither of us was looking for a relationship then.
 It felt as though Shan was meant to be a part of my life from the first time we spoke.
-We have been total constants in each other’s lives from day one, and neither of us have looked back since.
+We have been total constants in each other’s lives from day one, and neither of us has looked back since.

-We did the typical thing of moving in together after 9 months because we were pretty much living together anyway, and on our anniversary of having been together for six years, Shan proposed.
+We did the typical thing of moving in together after nine months because we were pretty much living together anyway.
+On our anniversary of having been together for six years, Shan proposed.

 Words by Shan

-At the time I was planning to propose, the marriage equality debate was raging in Australia, bringing out the best, and sadly, the worst in the people around us.
-We had both always been adamant that we wanted to wait until it was legal to get married, so we didn’t plan on getting engaged until we knew for sure that our marriage would be legally recognized.
-However, our sixth-year anniversary was about two-and-a-half months before the vote was counted, and I didn’t think that I could wait one whole extra year before asking, so I hedged my bets and purchased a ring anyway.
+When I was planning to propose, the marriage equality debate was raging in Australia.
+Bringing out the best, and sadly, the worst in the people around us.
+We had both always been adamant that we wanted to wait until it was legal to get married.
+So we didn’t plan on getting engaged until we knew for sure that our marriage would be legally recognized.
+However, our sixth anniversary was about two-and-a-half months before the vote was counted, and I didn’t think that I could wait one whole extra year before asking.
+So I hedged my bets and purchased a ring anyway.

-I booked a hotel in the city for the weekend of our anniversary, and took Amy for lunch and an afternoon at the spa.
-Little did she know that while she relaxed, I was feverishly checking in with one of my good friends, who I had given a bunch of fairy lights, copies of every photo we had ever taken together, our favorite foods and drinks, candles, bath bombs, incense and strict instructions to turn all of that into something MAGICAL in our hotel room while we were gone.
+I booked a hotel in the city for our anniversary weekend, taking Amy for lunch and an afternoon at the spa.
+Little did she know that while she relaxed, I was feverishly checking in with one of my good friends.
+Who I had given a bunch of fairy lights, copies of every photo we had ever taken together, our favorite foods and drinks, candles, bath bombs, incense and strict instructions to turn all of that into something MAGICAL in our hotel room while we were gone.